Find out why research is a crucial tool for both planning and running your campaign (with links to research advice to help you get the job done).

 - Environment research – Learn about the environment you are campaigning to protect

-- Stakeholder research – Learn about the people, groups and organisations affected by the issue and/or your campaign
+- Stakeholder research – Learn about (and from) the people, groups and organisations affected by the issue and/or your campaign

-- Solution research – Check your campaign solutions will be effective
+- Solution research – Check potential solutions will be effective

 When you build you campaign on a solid foundation of research you move forward confident of making a difference.